Shah Ismail Dehlvi: Regarding the Prophet

+Tariqah-i-Muhammadiyah movement

-Shah Ismail broke with the popular Indian Hanafi tradition, but subsequently became convinced that he could not set up his ideal society so long as the company rule held sway over the subcontinent.
-Shah Ismail joined the cause of Sayyid Ahmad, who had moved to the Pashtun areas bordering Afghanistan (today’s Khyber Pakhtunkhwa) with his followers to lead an armed Jihad against the British.
-Sayyid Ahmad established a mujahideen state and proclaimed himself as the Amir ul-Mu'minin (Commander of the Faithful).
-The main objective of the Jihad movement led by Sayyid Ahmad was to establish an Islamic state that rules over the subcontinent.
-At that time, much of North India was ruled by the British.
-So the leadership of the jihad movement concluded that they should move to an area with less control of the British and with large majority of Muslim population - North-West Frontier region - which is now known as Khyber Pakhtunkhwa in Pakistan.
-The Frontier region was chosen to carry out this experimentation, based on the assumption that being devout Muslims, the Pashtuns would support the reformist movement.
+Shah Isma’il broke away from various folk practices and customs that existed among Indian Hanafis, but subsequently became convinced that he could not set up his ideal society so long as the company rule held sway over the subcontinent.
+He joined the cause of Syed Ahmad, who had moved to the Peshawar Valley bordering Afghanistan with his followers to lead an armed jihad against the Sikhs.
+When the military actions were initiated, some Muslim Nawabs, like Amir Khan of Tonk, provided funds but did not join them for jihad.
+Around 8,000 mujahideen who accompanied them were mostly clergymen or poor people.
+The rulers of Tonk, Gwalior and Rampur supported him with British consent because they were dependent on British forces, and knew well enough that the British would not stop them from aiding an enemy of the Sikhs.

+Syed Ahmad was proclaimed as the Amir ul-Mu'minin (Commander of the Faithful) by his followers.
+The main objective of the Tariqah-i-Muhammadiyah movement led by Syed Ahmad was to establish an Islamic state that would rule over the subcontinent.
+At that time, much of northern India was under British rule.
+So the leadership of the jihad movement concluded that they should move to an area with less British influence and with a majority Muslim population.
+The frontier region, known as Yaghistan, was chosen to carry out this experimentation, based on the assumption that being devout Muslims, the Pashtuns inhabitants would support the reformist movement.
-The opponents of the mujahideen of Sayyid Ahmad and Shah Ismail labelled them as "Wahhabis", associating them with the Muwahhideen reformers who had risen to prominence in the Arabia.
-Their followers, however, preferred the term Tariqah-yi Muhammadi (way of Muhammad) to describe themselves.
-The Tariqah-yi-Muhammadi movement coupled their emphasis on the direct consultation of Scriptural texts with an aggressive campaign against shirk (polytheism) and bidat (heretical innovations), attacking practices they asserted that Indian Muslims had adopted from Hindus or Shias.
-While the rest of the Indian clergy had commonly differentiated between bidat-i-hasanah and bidat-i-sayyia (good and bad innovations), the Tariqah-i Muhammadiyya criticised all forms of bidat, insisting that the Prophet’s own life and practices were the best guide for Muslims.